cocos/cocos-docs/en/advanced-topics/JSB2.0-learning.md

 `objA->attachObject(objB);` is similar as `objA.__ nativeRefs[index] = objB` in JS.
 Only when `objA` is garbage collected, `objB` will be possible garbage collected.<br>
 `objA->dettachObject(objB);` is similar as `delete objA.__nativeRefs[index];` in JS.
 After invoking dettachObject, objB's life cycle will not be controlled by objA.

-### What's The Difference of Object Life Management between The Subclass of `cocos2d::Ref` and non-`cocos2d::Ref` class?
+### What's The Difference of Object Life Management between The Subclass of `cc::Ref` and non-`cc::Ref` class?

-The binding of `cocos2d::Ref` subclass in the current engine adopts JS object controls the life cycle of CPP object.
+The binding of `cc::Ref` subclass in the current engine adopts JS object controls the life cycle of CPP object.
 The advantage of doing so is to solve the `retain`/`release` problem that has been criticized in the JS layer.

-Non-`cocos2d::Ref` class takes the way of CPP object controls the life of a JS object.
+Non-`cc::Ref` class takes the way of CPP object controls the life of a JS object.
 This method requires that after CPP object is destroyed, it needs to notify the binding layer to call the `clearPrivateData`, `unroot`, and `decRef` methods corresponding to `se::Object`.
-JS code must be careful operation of the object, when there may be illegal object logic, use `cc.sys.isObjectValid` to determine whether the CPP object is released.
+JS code must be careful operation of the object, when there may be illegal object logic, use `sys.isObjectValid` to determine whether the CPP object is released.

-### NOTE of Binding The Finalize Function for cocos2d::Ref Subclass
+### NOTE of Binding The Finalize Function for cc::Ref Subclass

 Calling any JS engine's API in a finalize callback can lead to a crash.
 Because the current engine is in garbage collection process, which can not be interrupted to deal with other operations.